-Arthroscopic knee surgery in middle-age.
+Arthroscopic knee surgery in a middle-age patient.
 Are there non-surgical options?

 Ross Hauser, MD., Danielle R. Steilen-Matias, MMS, PA-C

 At our center, we see a lot of patients who love to be active and play golf, tennis, and pickleball.
 We also see patients who have demanding lines of work.
 These included contractors, landscapers, and other jobs that require people to be on their feet all day.
 Many of these people are entering middle age and they are starting to have some degenerative breakdowns in their knees.
 Many have also reached reached a point where their knee braces, over-the-counter medications, ice packs, and heating pads are not helping anymore.
 Even so, the morning or pre-activity workout will still include pre-emptive NSAIDs to keep swelling at bay and the knee brace to hold the knee together.
 When the knee brace no longer fits under work clothes, then some type of sleeve or taping is used.

 Arthroscopic knee surgery may not work and in fact, may be harmful

 A story that many of the people we just described will tell goes something like this:

 I have had three arthroscopic knee surgery cleanouts and repair and removal of tissue.
 I still have pain.
 Following the last surgery it was recommended to me that the next surgery should be a knee replacement but, because of my age, my surgeon will only perform the surgery if I get to the point where I cannot walk.
 To manage my pain I have had cortisone, hyaluronic acid gel injections, and Platelet Rich Plasma injections.
 I have a significant limp and have to deal with this, as I need to work and would like to play with my children.